 This is quite a common problem, and not just with carbon-soled shoes.
 I used to get this problem with a pair of plastic soled SIDI shoes and also I had with the last pair of carbon-soled shoes.
 I don’t think it matters which manufacturer you use.
 It can just happen.

 I alleviated the problem with two methods:

-- First, if there isn’t already an in sole fitted you should get one.
-Look for one with air holes to also keep the air circulating and cool, you don’t want an in sole with too much padding as this defeats the point of having solid soles as this will soak up all the effort that you are putting into the shoe and then into the pedals and the bike, a slim aerated insole is best.
+- First, if there isn’t already an insole fitted, you should get one.
+Look for one with air holes to also keep the air circulating and cool.
+You don’t want an insole with too much padding.
+This defeats the point of having solid soles.
+This will soak up all the effort that you are putting into the shoe and then into the pedals and the bike, a slim aerated insole is best.

-- The other thing to do, which I found the most helpful, was to get some good socks, the best are ones that are made with CoolMax or Air-E-Ator material, and this lets your feet breath, allowing cooling air to pass between your foot and the sole of your shoe.
+- The other thing to do, which I found the most helpful, was to get some good socks.
+The best are ones that are made with CoolMax or Air-E-Ator material.
+This lets your feet breath, allowing cooling air to pass between your foot and the sole of your shoe.

-This is because of how they make the carbon for the sole, the weave has to be done in one mold, so unless they put in a hole at that point of the production, then there probably wont be one.
+This is because of how they make the carbon for the sole.
+The weaves has to be done in one mold.
+So unless they put in a hole at that point of the production, then there probably won’t be one.

 The manufacturers think that any holes weaken the sole, so you don’t find many carbons soled cycling shoes with air holes in them.
 You’ll get more details on getting a new pair of cycling shoes over at this GCN video: